What kind of student is a good match for NSLI-Y?

 - Supplementary/secondary health coverage for accidents and illnesses while abroad (not intended to cover pre-existing conditions)

-The scholarship does not cover costs associated with obtaining a valid U.S. passport (for the participant or legal guardians if required for a visa application), shipping costs, or travel to a foreign embassy in the U.S. for a visa application submission (if necessary), required medical examinations and immunizations for the NSLI-Y medical review and/or visa requirements, pocket money for personal items, or excess baggage fees.
+The scholarship does not cover costs associated with obtaining a valid U.S. passport (for the participant or legal guardians if required for a visa application), shipping costs, required medical examinations and immunizations for the NSLI-Y medical review and/or visa requirements, pocket money for personal items, or excess baggage fees.

 Role of the U.S. Department of State